 The day came that no one ever thought they would see.
 Roe v.
 Wade was overturned at the Federal level and sent back to the states to set their own rules.
 16 red states immediately passed their own abortion laws that in most cases did not make exceptions for rape or incest.
 Some went further, criminalizing women or anyone that tried to help them get the support they needed for an abortion.

 Now, sometimes you have to be careful about what you wish for.
 For 50 years ultra conservatives and Christian evangelists had attempted to overturn Roe v.
 Wade.
 Now that they had, they didn’t seem to know what to do in terms of the practical ramifications of such suppressive laws.
 National polls had always shown that 65-70% of Americans thought women should have a right to choose what to do with their bodies, within reason, instead of letting the state legislators dictate those decisions.
-What we started to see almost right away was a growing tide of women rising up and passing initiatives, even in red states that included a right to choose in their state constitutions and they also began looking at candidates that supported a national abortion law.
+What we started to see almost immediatly was a growing tide of women rising up and passing initiatives, even in red states, that included a right to choose in their state constitutions and they also began looking at candidates that supported a national abortion law.

 This “wave” during the summer had started to change some of the poll numbers in terms of MAGA Republicans support.
 All of a sudden it didn’t look like a fore drawn conclusion that MAGA Republicans would take control of both the House and the Senate.
 If that happened, combined with the ultra-conservative Supreme Court it could lean us towards autocratic rule by a minority and away from pro-democracy ideals.
 Also, the “threats to democracy” narrative seemed like it was gaining traction in the all-important independent voters that would decide the results of the mid-terms.
 We certainly were seeing this in our Vital Signs analysis.